totemorg/totem/README.md

 <a name="module_TOTEM..sysChallenge"></a>

 ### TOTEM~sysChallenge(req, res)
-Validate clients response to an antibot challenge.
+Endpoint to validate clients response to an antibot challenge.

 **Kind**: inner method of [<code>TOTEM</code>](#module_TOTEM)